Around the World in 80 Days with Michael Palin

+Synopsis

+In 1988, the BBC offers Michael Palin a challenge to undertake for them – to circumnavigate the world in 80 days, much like Jules Verne's fictional character Phileas Fogg undertook in Verne's 1873 novel Around the World in Eighty Days.
+With the start and finish line being the Reform Club in London, Palin would be required to not use aircraft, which would not have been around in the late 19th century, instead relying on various modes of transportation, mostly consisting of passenger trains and commercial ships.
+In agreement to this, Palin was also given the task of acquiring a series of souvenirs along the journey for three 'referees' - Robert Hewison, and fellow Pythons Terry Jones and Terry Gilliam.
+Accompanying Palin would be a small five-man film crew, who the comedian collectively names after Passepartout, Phileas Fogg's manservant.

+Each episode of the series focuses on a specific leg of the journey, and the sights and people Palin encounters.
+In addition, the show also features the various problems and obstacles encountered on the journey that impeded progress, and Palin and his team's efforts to overcome them by negotiations and finding alternative arrangements to keep on track of completing the circumnavigation within the eighty day limit.

+Episodes

 Production

 The journey around the world lasted from 25 September to 12 December 1988.
-Palin travelled through the following countries by foot, train, ship, balloon, and husky dog, amongst other methods of transport (except for aircraft): United Kingdom, France, Switzerland, Liechtenstein, Austria, Italy, Greece, Egypt, Saudi Arabia, Qatar, United Arab Emirates, India, Singapore, Hong Kong, China, Japan, and the United States.
+Palin travelled through the following countries by foot, train, ship, balloon, and husky dog, amongst other methods of transport (except for aircraft): United Kingdom, France, Switzerland, Austria, Italy, Greece, Egypt, Saudi Arabia, Qatar, United Arab Emirates, India, Singapore, Hong Kong, China, Japan, and the United States.

-Only four members of Palin's film crew completed the circumnavigation: Clem Vallance, Roger Mills (the directors), Angela Elbourne, and Ann Holland (the production assistants).
+Only four members of Palin's film crew completed the circumnavigation: Clem Vallance and Roger Mills (the directors), and Angela Elbourne and Ann Holland (the production assistants).
 The three others who started with him left when they got to Hong Kong, and were replaced by others.
 Strictly speaking, it was only Palin who obeyed the rules of the journey, as the production team was not allowed on the road trip across Saudi Arabia and Qatar (Palin and Clem Vallance did this stretch) or on the Croatian ship (Palin and Nigel Meakin did this stretch).
 The remainder of the team flew on these stretches.
-During the Jeddah to Dubai episode, Palin managed to snap a few pictures which are seen in the documentary.
+During the Jeddah to Dubai episode, Palin managed to snap a few pictures, which are seen in the documentary.

-While preparing for the journey, Palin had a chat with renowned documentarist Alan Whicker.
+While preparing for the journey, Palin had a chat with documentarist Alan Whicker.
 In the book and an interview on the DVD, Palin mentions that Whicker had been the BBC's first choice of presenter, but he and two others (Miles Kington and Noel Edmonds) had declined; Palin was fourth on the BBC's list.